 A statewide smoking ban was implemented four years ago in North Carolina requiring all bars and restaurants to go smoke-free.
 Many owners worried that the policy would drive away regular customers and hurt business.

 “When we first heard the ordinance was coming in we were terrified,” said one owner.
 “Looking back, I’m extremely happy it happened.
-I didn’t think I would be but it has turned out to be one of the better things that’s happened to this place.”
+I didn’t think I would be but it has turned out to be one of the better things that have happened to this place.”

 A local bartender notes, “I feel like we have a lot more nonsmokers coming in than we ever did before.”

 Take a look at the FULL ARTICLE HERE.